SaggurthiVeeraphani/Book_My_Show_backend/README.md

 6.Exception Handling is done.Unit test cases are present for User Operations - User Registration and User Get.
 Cases for exceptions are also handled.

-7.Dependencies used : 1.Dependencies 2.
+7.Dependencies used : 1.Spring Web   2.
 Spring Data JPA SQL   3.Lombok   4.MySQL Driver   5.swagger

 ## Author